Pregnancy and Childbirth in China for Expats

 Prenatal Care in China

-Prenatal care in China is comprehensive, but navigating the system requires some preparation.
+Prenatal care in China is comprehensive, but navigating the system requires preparation.

-Many expats also import their preferred prenatal vitamins due to limited local options.
+Many expats prefer to import their prenatal vitamins due to limited local options.

 Necessary Documentation